SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Empirical Evaluation

 \subsection{Latency for Soft Search}

 \cref{fig:graph1-3} shows the p95 latency in corpora of various languages and sizes.
 For FineWeb-Edu (English), our method achieved a median latency of 89.59 ms and a p95 latency of 278.17 ms even for 1.4T tokens, which is sufficiently practical for use as a corpus search tool.
 In addition, our method also achieves p95 latencies of less than 400 ms for Japanese and Chinese.
 Compared with SoftMatcha, latency was nearly the same up to 500M tokens, but our method scaled better to larger corpora.
-From 1B tokens, the latency of SoftMatcha increases almost linearly.
+Beyond 1B tokens, the latency of SoftMatcha increases almost linearly\footnote{ SoftMatcha was unable to handle corpora exceeding 50B tokens due to memory limits and timeout.
+See \cref{sec:appendix-experiments} for details. }.
 In contrast, our method showed almost no increase.
-Note that the median latencies appear in \cref{sec:appendix-latency}.\footnote{ SoftMatcha was unable to handle corpora exceeding 50B tokens due to memory limits and timeout.
-See \cref{sec:appendix-experiments} for details. }
+In addition, our method also works well on real-world queries, not only on Gemini-generated queries (e.g., p95 latency for ORCAS was 433.50 ms).
+The detailed results, including (1) median latencies, (2) latencies for various $\thresh$ and $\nWanted$, and (3) latencies in some real-world queries, appear in \cref{sec:appendix-latency}.